Law Clerk in the Legal Development Program at the NSW Office of the Director of Public Prosecutions

 In the 10 years since Ashley dropped out of her undergraduate law degree she's lived overseas, worked as an actor and earned a Bachelor of Social Work, which saw her work at RPA Hospital for seven years.

-As a practising social worker seeking systemic change, Ashley was challenged by her sister: ‘Why don’t you get that law degree?’, and so her journey back to law began.
+As a practising social worker seeking systemic change, Ashley was challenged by her sister: ‘Why don’t you get that law degree?’, and so her journey to the Juris Doctor at a law school in Sydney began.

 While she has immense respect for social work, she's aware of its limitations.
 "I could see the law has power to implement change on a macro level and could be a more effective vehicle for redressing systemic issues," says Ashley.